 - Grants and scholarships: Some states and many private groups and foundations offer grants and scholarships to graduate students.
 If you are a Vermont resident, check with the Vermont Student Assistance Corporation (VSAC) for information on state and private sources.
-In addition, there are books in the Career Services library and at Bailey-Howe that are useful in locating funding sources.
+In addition, there are books in the Career Center library and at Bailey-Howe that are useful in locating funding sources.
 A Web search may also turn up several options.
-UVM's Student Financial Services Office maintains a website that links to sites providing information on funding sources available across the country.
-Additionally, there are many websites that will allow users to search for appropriate scholarships (e.g., Fast Web, The Chronicle of Higher Education: Grants, etc.)
+There are many websites that will allow users to search for appropriate scholarships (e.g., Fast Web).

 - Fellowships and Assistantships: Many colleges and universities offer scholarships and fellowships at the institutional level to newly admitted students.
 Departments within each school may also offer teaching, research or graduate assistantships and tuition awards to students accepted into their programs.
 Often this results in tuition remission and a living stipend.
 Each institution has different policies and options, so you must get information from each school.
 Check into financial aid options early to better ensure your chances of receiving assistance.

 Writing a statement of purpose/personal statement

 While some graduate schools have guidelines for the required personal statement, others do not.
 Make sure to read carefully, answer the question asked and stick to any length requirements given.
 If there are no guidelines for length, consider keeping your statement shorter (1–2 pages) as most admissions committees do not have the time to read something longer.